 If the commission pursues this case and finds the U.S. responsible for violating the human rights of Anastasio and his family, its recommendations could include: further investigation and punishment of the agents responsible; reparations for the damages caused; legislative reforms; apologies to the family members and other measures.

-“Security should and cannot mean that it is ‘open season’ on border communities,” Altholz said.
+“Security should not and cannot mean that it is ‘open season’ on border communities,” Altholz said.

 By filing this complaint before the commission, added Barrow, we are “seeking to chip away at the militarization of the border and the violence committed by those who are charged with protecting us.”